Shaddix/react-query-swagger/README.md

 });
 ```

+For `useInfiniteQuery` the queryKey parameter should start with 2 same items as the underlying 'normal' query ([see details](https://github.com/Shaddix/react-query-swagger/issues/11#issuecomment-1356787807)).

 ### QueryMetaProvider

 Injects `meta` option to all queries in children components.
 Might be useful if e.g. you want to refetch all queries in certain part of your app.